Permian Basin (North America): Reef building in the Guadalupian Epoch

 The Guadalupian Epoch is one of the most successful in history in terms of reef building, since most Permian reefs reached their maximum in size, diversity, extent, and abundance during this Epoch, with the Capitan Reef being one of the most famous examples.
 In the Guadalupian, reefs were abundant globally, and grew in places such as the Delaware Basin, the Zechstein Basin in Eastern Europe, along the Tethys Ocean, and in cool water shelves in the Panthalassa Ocean.
 The end of this golden age for reef building occurred due to the "end-Guadalupian reef crisis", which involved global drops in sea levels and regional salinity fluctuations.
-The movement and collision of micro-continents during the break up of Pangea also caused the destruction of many Guadalupian Reefs.
+The movement and collision of microcontinents during the break up of Pangea also caused the destruction of many Guadalupian Reefs.
 Even with the number of reefs from that epoch that have been destroyed, there are over 100 Guadalupian reefs that remain in the world, the most from any Permian epoch.

 Reef growth during the Late Permian

 The growth of the Capitan Reef, which is referred to as a "massive member" due to it being formed from massive limestone, can be described in three stages.
 The first stage is the establishment of the reef and its rapid growth.
 Due to the slower rates of subsidence of this time, the reef was able to build itself up quickly.
 Once the reef reached sea level, it began to grow horizontally, since it could not grow vertically anymore.
 The reef environment during the first stage of development was described as warm (around 20 C), shallow, high energy, clear water that was free from debris and which had a normal salinity level of 27 to 40 ppt (parts per thousand).
 The basin water provided plenty of nutrients, since there was continuous upwelling of water that mixed newly brought marine water with anoxic water from the basin floor.
 The makeup of the reef is described as being built primarily from erect sponges, which have large, rigid skeletons, and abundant red algae, microbial micrite, and inorganic cement.
 The microbial micrite worked to trap sediment.

-One of the most prominent sponges that made up the Capitan Reef was the sponge family Guadalupiidae, a sponge that first appeared on Glass Mountains in the mid Permian and had spread into the Delaware Basin by the late Permian.
+One of the most prominent sponges that made up the Capitan Reef was the sponge family Guadalupiidae, a sponge that first appeared on Glass Mountains in the mid-Permian and had spread into the Delaware Basin by the late Permian.

 There were more environmental changes to mark the second stage of the formation of the Capitan Reef.
 This period of growth was marked by eustatic changes in global sea levels, due to frequent glaciations.
 The reef experienced major growth vertically at this stage and grew at a rapid enough pace to keep up with rising sea levels.
 The Capitan Reef also found a stable foundation on the reef debris and talus that rested on its slopes, and this foundation allowed the reef to grow outward.
 In some locations, nutrients and minerals were so abundant that the Capitan Reef grew out almost 50 km from the starting point.